What is a divisional organizational structure?

 - High operating costs: Having separate HR, finance, and marketing teams within each division comes with a high running cost, as well as the headache of having to hire for all these roles multiple times over.

 The good news is that this competition can be easily neutralized by organizing company events where employees from different divisions can interact and create a shared vision.
-Another idea would be to create opportunities for divisions to work together once in a while on specific projects.
+Another idea would be to create opportunities for divisions to collaborate on specific projects from time to time.

 What are four ways a divisional organizational structure could be set up?